anthonygrees/acsc_ism_baseline/README.md

 ```bash
 inspec exec .
 ```
-You output will be displayed on the STDOUT as:
+Your output will be displayed on the STDOUT as:
 ```bash
 Profile: DevSec Windows Patch Baseline (windows-patch-baseline)
 Version: 0.4.0